A Comprehensive Overview of the Lebesgue Differentiation Theorem in Coq: Related work

-The \FTC{} has already been the target of formalizations in proof assistants.
+The \FTC{} has already been the target of several formalizations in proof assistants.
 It can be found in \coq{} but for the Riemann integral in a constructive setting \cite[\sec{6}]{cruzfilipe2002types}.
-NASAlib does not feature the first \lebFTC{} but an elementary proof (for a $C^1$ function) of the second \FTC{} \cite[file \coqin{lebesgue_fundamental.pvs}]{pvslib}.
+NASAlib does not feature the first \lebFTC{} but an elementary version (for a $C^1$ function) of the second \FTC{} \cite[file \coqin{lebesgue_fundamental.pvs}]{pvslib}, which can actually be obtained from the first \lebFTC{} as a corollary.
 Isabelle/HOL features the first \lebFTC{} but for continuous functions whereas we prove it for integrable functions~\cite[\sec{3.7}]{avigad2017jar}.
-Mathlib has a number of variants of the first \FTC{} that require integrability and continuity at the endpoints but that establish strict differentiability~\cite{mathlibfunthmcalculus}.
+Mathlib features several variants of the first \FTC{}; many require integrability and continuity at the endpoints but establish strict differentiability~\cite{mathlibfunthmcalculus}.
 They stem from a lemma analogous to a strengthening of the \LDT{} with nicely shrinking sets~\cite{mathlibsetintegral}.
-Mathlib also contains a formalization of the \LDT{}~\cite{mathlibdifferentiation} which is used to prove a generic version of Lebesgue's density theorem~\cite{mathlibdensity}\cite[\sec{3.2}]{nash2023itp}.
-In other words, we are able to match our lemmas with Mathlib lemmas but statements are slightly different and proofs are organized in a different way.
+In other words, we are able to match our lemmas with Mathlib lemmas but statements and proofs are organized in a different way.
+However, it must be said that Mathlib's statements are admittedly more general than ours in many respects.
+One reason is that \analysis{} has started to use \hb{} pervasively only recently.
+Before that, mathematical structures were manually encoded with \newterm{packed classes}~\cite{garillot2009tphols}: this was making modifications very difficult in practice.
+With \hb{}, we believe that introduction of, say, Banach spaces, should be a matter of engineering because most of our proofs are textbook, because we do not abuse the fact that we are working on the real line, and because our development is short enough to be refactored (see Table~\ref{tab:dev_overview} for a concrete size estimation).